vmgaribay/nnbellman/README.md

 ## Details
-For more information on the dataset generation and training process please refer to the main manuscript, doi:
+For more information on the dataset generation and training process please refer to the main manuscript, doi: pending

-\
 ```